erikedin/Behavior.jl/docs/USAGE.md

 and provide you with a sample step implementation.
 The sample will always initially fail, using the `@fail` macro, so that it is not accidentally left unimplemented.

-Note that `suggestmissingsteps` can also take a `ExecutableSpecifications.Gherkin.ParseOptions` as an optional argument, which allows you to configure how strict or lenient the parser should be when reading the feature file.
+Note that `suggestmissingsteps` can also take a `Behavior.Gherkin.ParseOptions` as an optional argument, which allows you to configure how strict or lenient the parser should be when reading the feature file.

 ```julia-repl